-The Group's share of profit for the year in its equity-accounted investee, Caribbean Union Bank Limited (CUB) was \$22,385 (2015 - \$1,779).
-The Group's equity-accounted investee is not a publicly listed entity and consequentially does not have published price quotations.
-The Group has used the management accounts of CUB as at and for the month ended June 30, 2016 to identify the net assets as the period between the investee's reporting date of December 31, 2015 and that of the Bank exceeds the three-month limit in accordance with IFRS 12, Disclosure of Interests in Other entities.
+During the year ended June 30, 2016, the Group's share of profit in the equity-accounted investee, was \$22,385.
+As CUB is not a publicly listed entity and consequentially does not have published price quotations, the Group used its management accounts as at and for the period ended June 30, 2016 to identify the net assets as the period between CUB's reporting date of December 31, 2015 and that of the Group exceeded the three-month limit in accordance with IFRS 12, Disclosure of Interests in Other Entities.

-Summary financial information for the equity-accounted investee, not adjusted for the percentage ownership held by the Group as at June 30, 2016, is as follows:
+Summary financial information for the equity-accounted investee, not adjusted for the percentage ownership held by the Group as at June 30, 2016 was as follows: